soo-bak/soobak-algo-core/README.md

 ## Continuous Integration
 - `.github/workflows/unity-editmode.yml` runs EditMode suites through `game-ci/unity-test-runner@v4`.
 - `.github/workflows/commit-sentinel.yml` enforces SSH-signed commits and the `:gitmoji: scope: message` style.

+## Samples
+- Import "Sorting Visualizer Demo" from the Package Manager samples to try the cube-based bar visualizer.
+- Attach `SortingDemoController` to an empty GameObject and press Play to run the selected algorithm.

 ## Additional Docs
 - See `Docs/architecture.md` for layering responsibilities and extension guidance.